jankaltoun/lamstagram-workshop/Guide/Guide.md

 This `sheet` view modifier (in our case) accepts one `Bool` parameter named `isPresented` that decides whether the sheet should be displayed or not.
 The parameter value is not just a value itself though.
 It is something called a `Binding` which is basically a two-way connection between a view and its underlying model.
 This two-way connection is needed as not only - in our case - must a sheet know when to display itself based on the `@State` property value...
 It also needs to set the value to `false` when user dismissed the sheet by dragging it down.

-To implement the sheet in our application we need to go to our `PostView` and a `@State` property named `photoIsPresented` with a default value of `false`.
+To implement the sheet in our application we need to go to our `PostView` and a `@State` property named `photoModalIsPresented` with a default value of `false`.
 This will be the property that decides whether our sheet should be displayed.

 Now wrap the `Image` in a `Button` view.

 A button in `SwiftUI` takes an `action` closure that defines what should happen when it's tapped and a view builder closure that defines the contents of the button (similar to other views we used today).

-Set the button's action to a closure containing one simple line of code: `photoIsPresented = true`.
+Set the button's action to a closure containing one simple line of code: `photoModalIsPresented = true`.

 Lastly apply a `sheet()` view modifier to the button and set its `isPresented` parameter to `$photoModalIsPresented`.
 Notice the dollar sign that is used to access the two-way binding.